Mateusz-Ramotowski-Poland/Tic-Tac-Toe-Game/README.md

 * [Contact](#contact)

 ## General Information
-This project is a browser game and I think that everyone knows the rules.
+This project is a browser game.
 I created it to practice my programming skills.
 In this project, I focused on learning JS and chrome developer tools.
 It's working on laptop/computer screen on Google Chrome browser.
-I didn't check it on other browsers and on mobiles - I want to do it in the future.

 ## Technologies Used
 Project is created with: